Akansha-V-Goswami/colon_cancer_database/README.md

 ## How to Recreate the Database
 1. Install required software.
-2. Download the raw data from TCGA.
+2. Download the raw data.
 3. Run the cleaning scripts in order.
 4. Run the SQL schema file.
-5. Use generate_inserts.py to create insert_data.sql.
+5. Populate the database using insert_data.sql.
 6. Load the cleaned data.
 7. Compare with documentation to make sure database was properly created.

 ## Documentation and Diagrams
 Documentation and data dictionary are in docs/coloncancer_database_documentation and model diagrams are located in diagrams.

-## Important Note
-Again, raw mutation data and SQL dump is not in this repository as they are too large to upload; make sure to download that file and create insert_data.sql in addition to using the data here.